In the ICU, every second matters and so does every line of documentation.

 - Forgetting to note start and stop times.

-- Overlapping time between provider, only one can bill.
+- Overlapping time between providers, only one can bill.

 Revenue note: Incorrect timing is among the top causes of denials in ICU billing.
 Strong denial management systems catch these issues early.